Winter Percussion FAQ

 The Northern California Percussion Alliance (NCPA) puts on the show and its web site @ https://nc-pa.org/ Is a good reference to times of performance, venue location and cost.

 We can have one official videographer during the show.
 That person will get an entrance wristband.
-Other than that, we are encouraged to not video the show.
+Other than that, we are encouraged to not video-record the show.
 Still pictures are allowed.